Rehab a Home w/HUD's 203(k)

 B. Value After Rehabilitation.
 The expected market value of the property is determined upon completion of the proposed rehabilitation and/or improvements.

 For a HUD-owned property an as-is appraisal is not required and a DE lender may request the HUD Field Office to release the outstanding HUD Property Disposition appraisal on the property to the lender to establish the maximum mortgage for the property.
 The HUD appraisal will be considered acceptable for use by the lender if: (1) it is not over one year old prior to bid acceptance from HUD; and (2) the sales contract price plus the cost of rehabilitation does not exceed 110 percent of the "As Repaired Value" shown on the HUD appraisal.
 If the HUD appraisal is insufficient, the DE Lender may order another appraisal to assure the market value of the property will be adequate to make the purchase of the property feasible.
-For a HUD-property, down payment for an owner-occupant or non-profit organization is 3.5% of the accepted bid price of the property and 100 percent financing on all other costs.
+For a HUD-property, down payment for an owner-occupant or non-profit organization is 3.5% of the accepted bid price (sales price) of the property.

 Recently Acquired Properties